Mitajoshi/Citibike-Fall-2023-Power-BI-project/README.md

-# Citibike Ridership Analysis for Fall 2023 using Power BI
+# Citibike Ridership Analysis for Summer 2023 using Power BI

 Please find the report dashboard below to obtain a quick overview: